kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 things by hand including translating the logical query to a distributable executable plan.
-We produced a full screen with a good quantity of boilerplate, but we have a standalone executable that will crunch the data with an efficiency way higher than that of Spark or RedShift.
+We produced a full screen with a good quantity of boilerplate, but we have a standalone executable that will crunch the data with an efficiency way higher than that of Spark or Redshift.

-Building an equivalent of Spark or RedShift on top of timely is a daunting task.
+Building an equivalent of Spark or Redshift on top of timely is a daunting task.
 But there are intermediary objectives that could make sense: helpers and ready-to-use operators to make writing data processing task easier, daemons that would migrate executables to all the nodes, start them and manage